philipperemy/cond_rnn/README.md

 ## TL;DR

 Useful if you have time series data with inputs that do not depend on time.
 For example, weather data coming from two different cities: Paris and San Francisco.
 You want to predict the next temperature based on historical data.
 But at the same time, you expect the weather to change based on the city.
 You can either:
-- Combine the auxiliary features with the time series data (ugly!)
+- Combine the auxiliary features with the time series data, at the beginning or at the end (ugly!).
-- Concatenate the auxiliary features with the output of the RNN layer (some kind of post-RNN adjustment since the RNN layer won't see this aux. info).
+- Concatenate the auxiliary features with the output of the RNN layer.
+It's some kind of post-RNN adjustment since the RNN layer won't see this auxiliary info.
-- Use this lib!
+- Or just use this library!
 Long story short, initialize the RNN states with a learned representation of the condition (e.g. Paris or San Francisco).
+This way you model *elegantly* `P(x_{t+1}|x_{0:t}, cond)`.

 ## API